vectorlang/vector/docs/final/language-tutorial.md

 and then by performing the same operation on this new array, and continuing until a single value has been obtained.

-The return value of the function passed to `@reduce` must be of the same type as the elements of the input array, and the types of the arguments of the function passed to `@reduce` must also be of the same type.
+The return value of the function passed to `reduce` must be of the same type as the elements of the input array, and the types of the arguments of the function passed to `reduce` must also be of the same type.
 Here's an example:

     __device__ int add(int x, int y){
       return x + y;